Shopify/polaris/src/components/Layout/README.md

 ### Two-column layout

 Use to follow a normal section with a secondary section to create a 2/3 + 1/3 layout on detail pages (e.g. individual product or order pages).
 Can also be used on any page that needs to structure a lot of content.
+This layout will stack the columns on small screens.

 ```jsx
 <Layout>